A-Soltani255/Kubespray/Installing-Airgapped-Kubernetes-Cluster-Using-Kubespray.md

 >- Air-gapped: reduces supply-chain risk, satisfies compliance, and guarantees repeatable builds by eliminating “latest from the Internet”.
 >- Kubespray: declarative, idempotent, and inventory-driven automation built on Ansible; easier to audit than ad-hoc kubeadm scripts.
 >- containerd (+ nerdctl/ctr): the CNCF-blessed container runtime with clear, file-driven mirror and auth configuration.
->- Calico (KDD mode): mature, simple underlay/overlay networking; no external datastore; offline artifacts are small and easy to mirror.
+>- Cilium (KDD mode): mature, simple underlay/overlay networking; no external datastore; offline artifacts are small and easy to mirror.
->- Core components only: apiserver, controller-manager, scheduler, etcd, kube-proxy, CoreDNS, Calico node/controllers.
+>- Core components only: apiserver, controller-manager, scheduler, etcd, kube-proxy, CoreDNS, Cilium node/controllers.
 We explicitly disable nginx-proxy, dns-autoscaler, metrics-server, Helm, etc., for a minimal, production-friendly baseline.

 ### What you will do (nature of the work)

 #### 1. Prepare artifacts online (once, on an Internet-connected Rocky 9 box):
 - Mirror OS RPMs (BaseOS/AppStream/EPEL/Docker CE) with reposync and archive them.
 - Clone Kubespray, pre-download pip wheels for offline installs, and generate lists of required Kubernetes binaries and container images using contrib/offline.
-- Pull and save all container images and gather all binaries (kubeadm/kubelet/kubectl, containerd/runc/nerdctl, crictl, CNI, etcd, Helm, Calico).
+- Pull and save all container images and gather all binaries (kubeadm/kubelet/kubectl, containerd/runc/nerdctl, crictl, CNI, etcd, Helm, Cilium).
 #### 2. Seed Nexus in the offline LAN:
 - Load the archived RPMs into a YUM (hosted) repo (preserving repodata/).
 - Stand up a Docker (hosted) registry on `192.168.154.133:5000`, load all images, retag them under the required mirror namespaces, and push.